MithrilJS/mithril.js/docs/components.md

 }
 ```

-NOTE: Lifecycle methods can also be provided via the `attrs` object, so you should avoid using the lifecycle method names for your own callbacks as they would also be invoked by Mithril.
-Use lifecycle methods in `attrs` only when you specifically wish to create lifecycle hooks.
+NOTE: Lifecycle methods can also be defined in the `attrs` object, so you should avoid using their names for your own callbacks as they would also be invoked by Mithril itself.
+Use them in `attrs` only when you specifically wish to use them as lifecycle methods.

 ---